-Unfair trade agreements mean food prices are higher than they should be in developing countries, and food is distributed to poor countries unfairly.
-Both of these factors increase food insecurity, by making food less accessible.
+Unfair trade agreements cause food to be distributed unjustly and prices to be higher than they should be in developing nations.
+Both of these factors increase food insecurity.

-Governments in poor states are often badly run, with a lack of policy and strategy when it comes to dealing with poverty.
-Infrastructure in developing nations is generally inadequate for consistent, sustainable, and affordable food production.
-A lack of good roads, irrigation systems, and good education systems means crops cannot be properly watered, food cannot be distributed on roads, and children will likely struggle for work as they grow older.
+Governments often neglect to devise good strategies and policies for dealing with poverty.
+Plus, infrastructure in developing nations is generally inadequate for consistent, sustainable, and affordable food production.
+A lack of good irrigation systems, roads, and education means crops cannot be properly watered, food cannot be easily distributed, and children will likely struggle to find work as they grow older.

-Land grabbing preys on smallholder farmers who may have farmed a piece of land for generations, but do not have legitimate papers.
-With no legal documentation, governments and big companies take this land by force, leaving people with no source of income or food.
+Land grabbing preys on smallholder farmers whose family may have farmed a piece of land for generations, but never received legitimate papers.
+With no legal documentation, governments and big companies take this land through eminent domain or even by force, leaving people with no source of income or food.

-When someone loses their job or is not paid enough money to cover their bills, they can be plunged into poverty and hunger as a result.
+When someone loses their job or is not paid enough money to cover their bills, they can be plunged into poverty and hunger.
 This problem is a massive reason for hunger in developed nations.

-There are desperately hungry people in the world, yet one-third of all food that is produced is never even consumed – that’s 1.3 billion tonnes of wasted food every year.
+There are millions of people starving in the world, yet one-third of all food that is produced is never even consumed – that is 1.3 billion tons of wasted food every year.

-We have enough food to feed the global population.
-We must find better ways to distribute this food fairly so that everyone gets exactly what they need to be sustained.
+We have enough food to feed the global population, but we must find better ways to save and distribute harvests so that everyone gets at least enough quality food to be sustained.

 Hunger has an impact on every nation across the world.
-Even in developed countries, hunger is still a massive issue, with families unable to afford enough food.
+Even in developed countries, hunger is an issue, with many families unable to afford enough food.

-Hunger, though, still causes widespread damage in some regions more than others.
+But hunger causes more damage in some regions than others.

-South America, Asia, and Africa are the three continents that are most affected by hunger.
+South America, Asia, and Africa are the three continents most affected by hunger.

 Several countries are particularly affected by hunger, starvation, and a lack of food security.